cloudnativenow/heracles-docs/docs/2.0/workshop-user-guide.md

 ## APPENDIX D - Database Crash and Remediation

-Following is a Database Crash and Remediation Scenario which simulates a realistic traffic surge triggering a "Too many open files" error om a misconfigured database.
+Following is a Database Crash and Remediation Scenario which simulates a realistic traffic surge triggering a "Too many open files" error on a misconfigured database.
 This error will cause the entire application to fail.
 The scenario uses a `privileged account` to SSH directy to the database host and change its settings.
 Ask your ServiceNow Workshop owner to demonstrate this scenario during a touchpoint meeting, and to showcase how ServiceNow's Predictive AIOps automatically detects this critical outage.

 ## Prerequisites